paulbellmann/ojuice/README.md

 * [Django](https://www.djangoproject.com/) - The web framework for perfectionists with deadlines
 * [pip](https://pypi.org/project/pip/) - The tool for installing Python packages
 * [Bootstrap](https://getbootstrap.com/) - The most popular HTML, CSS, and JavaScript framework

-## Test it out

-* [Demo](https://ojuice.herokuapp.com/?rel=github) – Try this demo and test by yourself.
-Either create a new user or try demo and pw qwertz

 ## Authors